 Some people can be more susceptible to skin damage from the sun.
 Factors that affect how long people can spend in the sun before damage occurs include:

-- Age: Younger skin is more sensitive to sun damage, and exposure to the sun during childhood or adolescence makes skin cancer more likely in later life.
+- Age: Younger skin is more sensitive to sun damage, and exposure to the sun during childhood or adolescence makes skin cancer

 - Skin type: People with lighter skin are more prone to burning.
 If someone already has a natural tan, this may offer a